 - A desire to serve with and among others.

 The Ignatian Honors Seminar will be an unprecedented opportunity for outstanding students and the Mentor of their choice to select a topic and design a course of study together.
 The total student enrollment of the Ignatian Honors Seminar will usually be 12: six seniors and six juniors.

 Over the semester break and during the Spring semester, the six juniors rising toward senior status in the Ignatian Honors Seminar will work in cooperation with the Director to recruit the following year's Mentor and begin developing a topic.
 During the Spring semester, the Director of the Honors Program will invite all qualified sophomores in the Laut Honors College to make Application for the Ignatian Honors Seminar.
 Once the six Laut Honors College sophomores (rising toward junior status) are selected for the Ignatian Honors Seminar, they will join with the six juniors (rising toward senior status) to work with the Director and the selected Mentor in planning a topic and preparing projects and presentations for the next year's seminar.

 The 12 IHS students and their Mentor will have great freedom to innovate in the creation of their seminar syllabus.
 Several mandatory agenda for the Ignatian Honors Seminar will ensure the continued connection of the IHS students to their peers in the Laut Honors College and the WJU campus:

 - At least 14 but no more than 16 total meetings over an academic year, including sessions with at least two invited guests per semester;

-- At least one activity planned for the Laut Honors College students, related to the Ignatian Honors Seminar topic;
+- At least one activity planned for the Laut Honors College students, relating the Ignatian Honors Seminar topic to the LHC topic;

-- For the six Ignatian Honors Seminar seniors, a group-research project to be presented on WJU's annual Research Day (replacing the traditional "senior capstone" projects of the current Honors Program);
+- For the six Ignatian Honors Seminar seniors, a research project on the seminar topic (related to the student’s major) to be presented on WJU's annual Research Day;

 Qualifications for Participation